-Description Due date In order to further assess the consistency of product quality and clinical Interim reports to be outcomes, the MAH shall submit batch analysis and corresponding clinical submitted in safety and effectiveness data from a minimum of thirty (30) lots of Breyanzi accordance with the finished product used to treat patients included in a non-interventional study RMP. based on secondary use of data from existing registries, according to an agreed protocol.
-Based on this data the MAH should also provide an Final report by evaluation on the need for a revision of the finished product specifications.
-31 December 2026 Interim reports should be provided after approximately 15 lots and any significant out of trend results should be reported immediately.
-Non-interventional post-authorisation safety study (PASS): In order to Interim reports to be further characterise the long-term safety and efficacy of Breyanzi in its submitted in approved indications the MAH shall conduct and submit the results of a accordance with the prospective study based on data from a registry, according to an agreed RMP. protocol.
+Description Due date In order to further assess the consistency of product quality and clinical outcomes, the MAH shall submit batch analysis and corresponding clinical safety and effectiveness data from a minimum of thirty (30) lots of Breyanzi finished product used to treat patients included in a non-interventional study based on secondary use of data from existing registries, according to an agreed protocol.
+Based on this data the MAH should also provide an evaluation on the need for a revision of the finished product specifications.
+Interim reports should be provided after approximately 15 lots and any significant out of trend results should be reported immediately.
+Interim reports to be submitted in accordance with the RMP.
+Final report by 31 December 2026 Non-interventional post-authorisation safety study (PASS): In order to further characterise the long-term safety and efficacy of Breyanzi in its approved indications the MAH shall conduct and submit the results of a prospective study based on data from a registry, according to an agreed protocol.
+Interim reports to be submitted in accordance with the RMP.
 Final report: Q4-2043